andresordorica/Polylattice/README.md

 ![PolyLattice Banner](https://github.com/andresordorica/Polylattice/blob/main/images/polylattice_banner.png?raw=true)
 # PolyLattice
 A Python-based toolkit that leverages the functionality of mBuild, part of the MoSDeF simulation suite, to create reproducible crosslinked polymer structures.
-The toolkit enables high control over the final structure, facilitating visualization and generation of molecular dynamics (MD) simulation inputs with a strong emphasis on reproducibility.
+The toolkit enables high control over the final structure, facilitating visualization and generation of molecular dynamics (MD) simulation inputs that are Transparent, Reproducible, Usable by Others, and Extensible (TRUE; DOI: https://doi.org/10.1080/00268976.2020.1742938).

 ## Getting Started